xillig/TTLocVis/paper.md

 the spatial distribution of the same selected topics at different points in time).

 To the knowledge of the authors no Python Package with a comparable functionality of TTLocVis is currently available.
-A web tool that is most related to TTLocVis is TweetViz by [@stojanovski2014].
+A web tool that is most related to TTLocVis is TweetViz [@stojanovski2014].
 TweetViz provides word clouds and topic distributions for Twitter data.
 However, TTLocVis improves on TweetViz by optimizing the LDA input with tweet pooling and options for geo-spatial and temporal analysis.
 Further, a major limitation of TweetViz is that the number of topic for the LDA estimation is always fixed at 20.
 TTLocVis gives the option to define a range of potential topic numbers and also includes an algorithm to select the optimal topic number according to coherence scoring.

-Alternatively, Twitter data may be analyzed with a web application by [@malik2013] with a LDA Topic Model.
+Alternatively, Twitter data may be analyzed with a web application [@malik2013] with a LDA Topic Model.
 The authors use so-called bins resembling time intervals for the Topic Model estimation.
 For each of these bins, a LDA Topic Model is estimated in order to account for the topical change over time.
 They then use cosine similarity to align the topics from the several bins to a resulting topic.
+However, in this framework Topic Models are estimated on very small samples on which LDA Models usually do not perform well.
 In contrast to this approach, the LDA model is trained on pooled tweets in TTLocVis in order to improve the estimation results.
-The estimation procedure in [@malik2013] could be beneficial in the modelling of topical changes in short time intervals.
-However, in this framework Topic Models are estimated on very small samples on which LDA Models usually do not perform well.

-A further web application for the analysis of Tweets is provided by [@onorati2019].
-They offer functionality to generate word clouds, tree maps and map visualization.
-In contrast to TTLocVis, they do not estimate their topics by LDA, but rather use semantic relations.
-The focus of their application is on the contents of individual tweets with regard to disaster-related classification.
+A further web application [@onorati2019] offers functionality to generate word clouds, tree maps and map visualization.
+In contrast to TTLocVis, topics are not estimated by LDA, but rather by semantic relations.
+The focus of this application is on the contents of individual tweets with regard to disaster-related classification.

-In [@hu2016] a framework for social media text analysis is provided.
-In contrast to our approach, the selected words are choosen by a mix of frequency and sentence structure rather than by LDA Topic Models.
-The package does not provide options for a visualisation of the spatial or time dimension.

-A recent analysis of COVID-19 related Tweets can be found in [@kong2020].
-They use the packages Birdspotter and Evently in order to analyse retweet cascades.
-Birdspotter is a package to analyze social influence and Botness of Twitter users, while Evently can be used to model the temporal spread of information.
+Recent analysis of COVID-19 related Tweets can be found in the integration of the packages Birdspotter and Evently [@kong2020], in order to analyse retweet cascades.
+Birdspotter is a package to analyze social influence and Botness of
+Twitter users, while Evently can be used to model the temporal spread of information.